Wanderlei Silva: Return to the UFC

 Silva underwent knee surgery in late July 2010 and his doctors had stated that he would need to wait at least 4 months before returning to training.
 This meant that he would not be seen fighting in the octagon again until early 2011.

 Silva was scheduled to face Brian Stann at UFC 130.
 However, after Silva voiced his reluctance to face Stann, he was replaced on the card by returning UFC veteran Jorge Santiago.

 On 4 April 2011, the UFC announced that Silva's next opponent would be Chris Leben with the two scheduled to meet at UFC 132. on 2 July 2011.
 During the fight's first round Leben won by KO with several uppercuts before following Silva to the ground for a referees stoppage at the 27 second mark.
 When Dana White was asked about his thoughts on Wanderlei's possible retirement, he said he felt it would be the best time for Wanderlei to retire but in the end it is up to whether Wanderlei himself would like to fight again.

 Silva would fight again after replacing an injured Vitor Belfort against former Strikeforce Middleweight champion Cung Le at UFC 139.
 Le managed to confuse Silva with his unorthodox kicks, and landed a spinning backfist that dropped Silva.
 During the second round, Silva managed to shake Le with huge punches and knees that completely broke Le's nose.
 Le was stunned, bloody and fell to the ground, and the fight was stopped by the referee.
+This fight earned them a $70,000 Fight of the Night award.
 Afterwards in the press conference, Dana White commented that it was a good stoppage and that Cung was taken to the hospital.